jazz1416/VetTrack-Customer-Service-Agent/README.md

 ## Challenges
 Our dataset quality was a challenge we overcame.
 All customer support ticket datasets had insufficent data to train and evaluate a model on, requiring the team to proceed with synthetic data.
 This synthic data can produce unrealistic patterns making the agent bias.

+## Contributions
+- Evelin completed the EDA, provided feedback to the judge, and aided in the completion of the README.
+- Jasmine completed the data preparation, helped create tools for the agent, aligned the judge (maybe), and aided in the compeltion of the README.
+- Daniel created the synthetic dataset, wrote the initial code to create the agent, judge, and evaluation queries.